Towson Town Center: Background

-Towson Plaza was an open-air mall built in 1952 on ground originally sold by Goucher College.
-Towson Plaza was built next to the Towson location of Hutzler's which has since closed and been redeveloped.
+Towson Town Center originally operated under the name Towson Plaza, which was an open-air shopping center developed by Ralph DeChiaro of DeChiaro Properties on ground originally sold by Goucher College.
+The mall had its grand opening on May 13, 1959, and was built adjacent to the Towson location of Hutzler's, which permanently closed in January 1990 and was redeveloped into Towson Circle.
 Towson Plaza was one of the earliest multi-level shopping centers.
 Much of that original structure remains incorporated into the current mall as its two lower levels.

+1973 expansion and 1982 renovation

-The mall was enclosed in 1973, and renovated in 1982 with the opening of Hecht's across the parking lot.
-Lawrence Rachuba and the DeChiaro group were the developers.
+Towson Plaza was enclosed in 1973, renamed Towsontowne Centre, and renovated in 1982 with the opening of Hecht's in September of that year across the parking lot.
+Lawrence Rachuba, through DeChiaro-Rachuba Group, were the developers.
+The renovation also led to the opening of Hutzler's, though it gone out of business in 1990.

 Over the years, stores and attractions were added on to increase traffic in the mall and make it more competitive with other malls in the area.
 One memorable effort was Gadgets restaurant and arcade.
 It was a Warner Bros. themed restaurant with animatronic characters performing periodic shows on stage, which opened and closed in the early 1980s.
-Some of the original stores survived this era but later closed, including Hess Shoes, Loewmeyer's, and Friendly's.
-The Level 1 center court featured The Garden Cafe and a dandelion fountain at its entrance.
+Some of the original stores survived this era but later closed, including Hess Shoe Store, Loewmeyer's, and Friendly's.
+The Level 1 center court featured the Garden Cafe and a dandelion fountain at its entrance.
 The glass elevator was installed between the old escalators.

-During the 1991 renovation, the fountain was replaced with a smaller one.
-In 1999, the popular theme restaurant, Rainforest Cafe opened in the mall and was a tenant for the next ten years, closing in January 2009.
-Bistro Sensations took the place of Garden Cafe in 2000 and has since gone out of business.
+1990s redevelopment

-The third and fourth floors were developed by The Hahn Company, later TrizecHahn, and opened in October 1991.
+Towson Town Center undergone a massive $150 million renovation and reconstruction in the early 1990s.
+The third and fourth floors were developed by the San Diego, California-based Hahn Company (later TrizecHahn Corporation), in partnership with the Rachuba-DeChiaro Group and the California-based Santa Anita Realty, opening on October 14, 1991.
 It included the addition of the Arbor Terrace food court on Level 3.
 New fountains were added to the Nordstrom court and third floor courts along with a glass elevator connecting Levels 3 and 4.
 The upper floors sit above a parking garage while access to the lower levels form a downhill pattern, as much of the mall property was built on a slope.
-The 2007 expansion described below expanded the older first and second floors toward Dulaney Valley Road.
-The mall was sold to The Rouse Company in 1998 years before it was acquired by General Growth Properties.
-All GGP properties were transferred to Brookfield Properties in 2018.
+The 1990s renovation was designed by the Baltimore-based RTKL Associates, which also designed the competing Owings Mills Mall and White Marsh Mall.
+The 1991 renovation added significant space for 130 stores.

+In May 1992, it was reported that the Garden Cafe had problems regarding extremely slow service, an overly ambitious menu, and poorly prepared food.
+During the 1991 renovation, the main fountain was replaced with a smaller one, and in 1999, the popular theme restaurant, Rainforest Cafe opened in the mall.
+The Garden Cafe closed its doors in early 2000, and was replaced with Bistro Sensations, which opened in April of that year.